GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/providers.rst

 .. rubric:: Footnotes

 .. [#viewnote] For efficiency reasons, and to keep just one version of the data.
-One implementator may decide to return a sliced copy instead, but this is a design decision.
+The method may decide to return a sliced copy instead, but this is a design decision.

 .. [#soarnote] At the time of writing this manual, SOAR